cadlinga/texan_courseware/about.md

 ## Email Notification

 Finally, the email notification is automatically sent to the mailing list so that anyone who is subscribed to the document set is aware of the new release.

+# Future Developmens

+## Include EoTD

+## Include Sortie Briefs

+## Include Mass Briefs

+## Include Phase Guides

+## Separate verisoning

+Potentially separate each document set out to have its own version number.
+This will prevent the flying manual being major incremeneted due to changes to the ground school manual.